twoGiants/knowledge-base/golang.md

     return nil
 }
 ```

-- another way to merge errors is using multiple `%w`
+Another way to merge errors is using multiple `%w`:

 ```go
 err1 := errors.New("first error")